Risky surgery separates 10-month-old from parasitic twin

 (CNN)It was late January when Nancy Swabb found herself wanting to help a family across the Atlantic Ocean, in Cote d'Ivoire -- all because of a photo.

 A friend had shared a post on Facebook about the need for a host family for a 9-month-old girl for two months while she received medical care in Park Ridge, Illinois.
-The post came from Children's Medical Missions West, a nonprofit that helps transport children around the world to receive free medical care for rare conditions and issues.
+The post came from Children's Medical Mission West, a nonprofit that helps transport children around the world to receive free medical care for rare conditions and issues.

 Swabb saw a photo of baby Dominique on her mother's lap.
 "That photo really captured my heart," Swabb said.
 "She looked so sweet."